sochea-chy/menu/README.md

 # How to clone project

-how to clone project git repository help to follow this command step by step
+how to clone project git repository help to follow this command

 ### `git clone https://github.com/sochea-chy/menu.git`